Clowers History, Family Crest & Coats of Arms

 - William Perry "Bill" Clowers (1898-1978), American Major league Baseball relief pitcher

-- Penny Clowers, American Democrat politician, Delegate to Democratic National Convention from Texas, 1980
+- Penny Clowers, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1980

-- Freddie Clowers, American Democrat politician, Alternate Delegate to Democratic National Convention from Tennessee, 2000
+- Freddie Clowers, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Tennessee, 2000

-- Evealyn Clowers, American Democrat politician, Delegate to Democratic National Convention from Tennessee, 1996
+- Evealyn Clowers, American Democratic Party politician, Delegate to Democratic National Convention from Tennessee, 1996

 Related Stories +